DebugML/debugml.github.io/_posts/2024-07-01-compositional-concepts.md

 To see if CCE finds concepts which are more compositional than existing approaches, we need a way to evaluate the compositionality of concept representations.
 Compositionality has been evaluated in [existing work from Andreas](https://openreview.net/pdf?id=HJz05o0qK7) on representation learning, and we adapt these metrics for concept learning.
 To measure compositionality, we assume that a dataset with labeled concepts is used and we evaluate how well the discovered concepts match the labeled concepts and their compositionality structure.

-For a dataset where each sample is labelled with which concepts it contains, we measure how closely a sum of the concept representations for the concepts which a sample contains approximate the representation of the sample.
-This is similar to the reconstruction metric for techniques such as PCA, but our compositionality score only allows for reconstructing using the concept representations corresponding to the present concepts rather than all available concept representations.
+For a sample labelled with certain concepts, we measure how the corresponding concept representations reconstruct its the sample's embedding.
+This is similar to the reconstruction metric for techniques such as PCA, but our compositionality score only allows reconstruction with the concept representations corresponding to the labelled concepts.

 <!-- The compositionality score of discovered concepts on a dataset $$D$$ where each sample embedding $$z$$ has associated concepts $$C$$ is given by the following: